NeuralNetworkVerification/Marabou/maraboupy/README.md

 - Compile maraboupy:
 - 		cd maraboupy
  		make
 - Add the root of the Marabou directory to your Python path
+-	one way to do it: `export PYTHONPATH=$PYTHONPATH:<Marabou root>`

 ### Usage
 -		import maraboupy